 Working collaboratively with National Journal, we established an understanding of typical working patterns for analysts, got into the detail of the data itself, as well as identified common queries and analysis techniques.
 Using our skills and experience in graph and broader data analysis techniques, we quickly arrived at the first version of the consolidated NSI graph data model which would accommodate the initial requirements.
-This provided the basis upon which further iterations then evolved.
+This provided the basis upon which further iterations could evolve.

-Having the end to end workflow in place, the opportunity to evolve the deduplication and similarity detection logic was then tackled.
+Having the end-to-end workflow in place, the opportunity to evolve the de-duplication and similarity detection logic was then tackled.
 Simple business rules, as well as more advanced algorithmic techniques, were used to deliver this aspect of the work.
 By continually working with the NSI analysts, the process, rules and algorithms were adapted and tuned to better identify and classify the data to achieve the most optimal outcome.

 OpenCredo helped us integrate that data, seamlessly flow it into our data visualization tool, and deal with a massive amount of data duplication issues.
 Through the process, we came to think about our data differently and have already begun to use this new frame to deliver excellence to our clients.

 – Luke Hartig, Executive Director

 Technologies employed included Neo4j, Linkurious, Python and various GCP services.